 Stores closing in 2019: 4

 Kohl's has been in better shape than those department stores you find at the big enclosed malls.
-Experts have said shoppers think Kohl's stores in strip shopping centers are less of hassle than going to the mall.
+Experts say shoppers think Kohl's stores in strip shopping centers are less of hassle than going to the mall.

-Even so, the 2018 holiday shopping at Kohl's wasn't quite as good as expected, and the company followed that news with word that it would shut down four money-losing stores this year, plus a customer service center in Dallas where 300 people work.
+Even so, the 2018 holiday shopping at Kohl's wasn't quite as good as expected, leading the company to shut down four money-losing stores this year, plus a customer service center in Dallas where 300 people work.

 But the chain says the closings will be balanced out by the opening of four new stores, though they'll be smaller than the typical Kohl's.